Surface Mining Permitting Process

 Additional information may be required for sites on floodplains, in hydrologically sensitive areas, or on steep slopes.
 NOTE: Before providing additional information or hiring a consultant, we suggest that you contact us to ensure that the data collection and submittal of the additional information will meet application requirements.

 The application is reviewed for completeness and we will contact you to schedule a site visit.
-If the application is complete, it is reviewed for adequacy to determine if there are deficiencies.
-(Deficiencies are addressed as draft permit conditions.)
+If the application is complete, it is reviewed for adequacy to determine if there are technical deficiencies.
+Technical deficiencies may be addressed as permit conditions.

-Your application materials, along with our report and draft permit conditions, will be sent to the other natural resource agencies for their review.
-They have 30 days to respond to us.
-Comments received from agencies are addressed and a reclamation bond amount is calculated.
-At the end of the 30 days, your permit is eligible to be issued.
+Your application materials - along with our review report, reclamation security calculation, and draft permit conditions - will be sent to the other natural resource agencies for their review.
+They have 35 days to respond to us; comments received from the other agencies may be addressed as additional permit conditions.

 The permit must be renewed every year